blindthief10/course_material/readme.md

 #### JS Working with Strings

 An introduction walkthrough to the string data type [Find it here](https://www.goconqr.com/c/61278-js-strings-data-type/course_modules/91617-course-s-objectives?=)

+#### JS Working with Numbers

+An introduction to the Math JS Module and how to create things randomly [Find the walkthrough here](https://www.goconqr.com/en-US/c/62053/course_modules/92727)

 This repository is still a work in progress. **I update it everyday** , so more is coming!